Tue, Dec 07|

 If a student goes beyond their 3 year certification period, they are required to re-take the entire Wilderness First Responder (WFR) course.

-*A 1 hour lunch break will exist during full days.
+*A 1 hour lunch break is provided each day.

 The designated instructor for this course is Danika Gilbert.